Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-21-importaddresstable.md

 So the question is, how does the program *know* that MessageBoxA resides here `0x75EA05B0`?

-The answer is that the Import Address Table contains **RVAs** from the Image Base to the function's implementation in memory This address is not hardcoded, but rather dynamically resolved.
+The answer is that the Import Address Table contains the name of every function that is imported by the program, **alongside RVAs from the Image Base to the function's implementation in memory.**

+The program uses the Import Address Table to dynamically resolve the addresses of these functions.